aerospike/aerospike-client-nodejs/test/README.md

 	$sudo npm install -g mocha

+The following node packages are required to run the test.

+	superagent.
+	expect.js
+To install the above packages

+	$sudo npm install -g superagent
+	$sudo npm install -g expect.js

 The config parameters to run the test cases are given through config.json file.
 The following config informations are necessary for the test to run.